If you’re planning to visit Bali, but don’t know what to expect, where to go in Bali or what to do in Bali this is the post for you.

 5. Visit Tegalalang rice terrace.

-From what other traveller’s have told me it’s absolutely breathtaking.
-Unfortunately we didn’t have enough time to go there on this trip but here are some pics!
+From what other traveler’s have told me, the Tegalalang rice terrace in Ubud is absolutely breathtaking.
+Unfortunately, we didn’t have enough time to go there on this trip but here are some pics!

 6. Explore the city’s many temples